-For example, the prominence of music artists dying at the age of 27 lead to the 27 club becoming part of rock and roll folklore.
+For example, the prominence of music artists dying at the age of 27 led to "The 27 Club" becoming part of rock and roll folklore.
 Of course, 27 isn't the only age at which musicians die.
-Right now we will examine a list of 17 who died at the early age of 28.
+Here we will examine a list of 19 who died at the early age of 28.

-Avicii (September 8, 1989–April 20, 2018)
+(September 8, 1989–April 20, 2018)

 Born as Tim Bergling, Swedish DJ Avicii was well known for such hits as "Levels", "Wake Me Up" and "Hey Brother".
 He collaborated and remixed for numerous artists including Aloe Blacc, Madonna, Lenny Kravitz, Nile Rodgers and Coldplay.
 He was also known for implementing an eclectic array of genres within his music.
-For example, his 2013 worldwide smash, "Wake Me Up" included bluegrass elements which were not traditionally associated with dance music.
+For example, his 2013 worldwide smash, "Wake Me Up" included bluegrass elements that were not traditionally associated with dance music.

 Avicii did struggle with multiple health issues which were compounded by struggles with alcohol abuse.
-He retired from touring on August 28, 2016 due to his poor health.
-His multiple health scares, along with the up and downs of being a famous DJ is highlighted in the 2017 documentary Avicii: True Stories.
+He retired from touring on August 28, 2016, due to his poor health.
+His multiple health scares, along with the up and downs of being a famous DJ are highlighted in the 2017 documentary Avicii: True Stories.

 Wake Me Up by Avicii (Video)

 (February 22, 1968–May 25, 1996)

 The album ended up selling over 5 million copies in the US and featured the alternative rock hits "What I Got", "Wrong Way" and "Santeria".
 The success of the album led to increased interest in their first two albums, with their 1992 debut 40oz. to Freedom selling over 2 million copies after Nowell's untimely passing.
-The band became an integral and influential part of the 90s ska punk revival.
+The band became an integral and influential part of the 90s ska-punk revival.

-While touring as part of Sublime he succumbed to the Rock and Roll lifestyle and became addicted to heroin, eventually dying of an overdose.
+While touring as part of Sublime he succumbed to the rock and roll lifestyle and became addicted to heroin, eventually dying of an overdose.

 Santeria by Sublime (Video)

 (September 26, 1967–October 21, 1995)

 Shannon Hoon was the lead singer of Blind Melon.
-The band's 1992 self titled debut sold over 4 million copies and it featured the iconic hit song and music video "No Rain".
-The follow up album, Soup was released on August 15, 1995, a couple of months before Hoon's death.
-The album didn't fare as well commercially, but in retrospect it is widely considered an overlooked classic.
+The band's 1992 self-titled debut sold over 4 million copies and it featured the iconic hit song and music video "No Rain".
+The follow-up album, Soup was released on August 15, 1995, a couple of months before Hoon's death.
+The album didn't fare as well commercially, but in retrospect, it is widely considered an overlooked classic.

-Hoon was also closed friends with Axel Rose, and prior to Blind Melon's mainstream breakthrough, Hoon provided backing vocals on a number of songs on Gun N' Roses 1991 albums Use Your Illusion I and Use Your Illusion II, including "November Rain" and co-lead on "Don't Cry".
+Hoon was also close friends with Axel Rose, and prior to Blind Melon's mainstream breakthrough, Hoon provided backing vocals on a number of songs on Gun N' Roses 1991 albums Use Your Illusion I and Use Your Illusion II, including "November Rain" and co-lead on "Don't Cry".

 Hoon struggled with drug addiction and he died from a cocaine overdose.
 Hoon's tombstone was inscribed with Hoon's lyrics from the Blind Melon's song Change:

 Change by Blind Melon (Video)

-Tim Buckley (February 14, 1947–June 29, 1975)
+(February 14, 1947–June 29, 1975)

-Buckley died of heroin overdose.
+Buckley died of a heroin overdose.
 His son Jeff who was 8 years old at the time ended up pursuing music.
 Jeff's success led a new generation of fans to discover his father's music.
 Tragically Jeff also died way too young at the age of 30 from a swimming accident.

-Steve Gaines (September 14, 1949–October 20, 1977)
+(September 14, 1949–October 20, 1977)

 The crash also killed the pilot and co-pilot and the band's assistant road manager.
 The rest of the passengers on the plane survived but were badly injured.
 This was supposed to be the last time that the band was going to fly on the 30-year-old Convair CV-240.
-The band were planning to upgrade by purchasing a Learjet.
+The band was planning to upgrade by purchasing a Learjet.
 Unfortunately, those plans never materialized.

 The album also featured the song "That Smell".
 The tune was written as a cautionary tale of the perils of drug use, but the reference to "the smell of death surrounds you" takes on a morbid resonance considering the plane crash.

-JP "The Big Bopper" Richardson
+7. JP "The Big Bopper" Richardson

 Richardson first adopted the moniker The Big Bopper as a radio DJ.
 In May 1957 he set a record for broadcasting for five days, two hours, and eight minutes, playing a total of 1,821 records.
-Using his real name, Richardson wrote #1 country hits for George Jones ("White Lighting") and Johnny Preston ("Running Bear").
+Using his real name, Richardson wrote #1 country hits for George Jones ("White Lightning") and Johnny Preston ("Running Bear").
 As a solo artist, things took off when he recorded the 1958 hit "Chantilly Lace" as The Big Bopper.
 He followed up with the top 40 novelty hit "The Big Bopper's Wedding".

 Even though there are some conflicting stories about the events leading up to the crash, according to multiple sources Richardson wasn't supposed to be on the chartered plane.
-He was suffering from the flu and he didn't want to ride on the broken-down tour bus, so he ended up switching spots with country music legend Waylon Jennings, who was the bassists for Buddy Holly's backing band.
+He was suffering from the flu and he didn't want to ride on the broken-down tour bus, so he ended up switching spots with country music legend Waylon Jennings, who was the bassist for Buddy Holly's backing band.

 The Day the Music Died: Buddy Holly, Ritchie Valens and The Big Bopper (Video)

-Jimmy "The Rev" Sullivan (February 9, 1981– December 28, 2009)
+8. Jimmy "The Rev" Sullivan

-Sullivan got his start as the drummer for the ska punk Suburban Legends.
+Sullivan got his start as the drummer for the ska-punk Suburban Legends.
 He played drums on their 1999 debut Origin Edition.
-The DIY CD is hard to find and is considered a sought after collectible for fans of Suburban Legends and the Orange County Ska scene.
+The DIY CD is hard to find and is considered a sought-after collectible for fans of Suburban Legends and the Orange County Ska scene.
 Shortly after, Sullivan became a founding member and drummer for the commercially successful heavy metal band Avenged Sevenfold, adopting the moniker The Rev.

-Sullivan death was ruled as an accidental overdose of painkillers and alcohol.
+Sullivan's death was ruled as an accidental overdose of painkillers and alcohol.
 The coroner report also noted that Sullivan suffered from cardiomegaly, which most likely was a contributing factor as well.

 Afterlife by Avenged Sevenfold (Video)

 (March 24, 1808–September 23, 1836)

 Malibran was a Spanish mezzo-soprano who is widely regarded as one of the most famous opera singers of the 19th century.
 She was known for her fiery personality and crazy vocal range.
-She is widely associated with famed Italian composer Gioachino Rossini, appearing in several his operas including Tancredi, Otello and Semiramide.
+She is widely associated with famed Italian composer Gioachino Rossini, appearing in several of his operas including Tancredi, Otello and Semiramide.

 The downfall for Malibran started during a July 1836 performance of Vaccai's Giovanna Gray.
 She fell off a horse and suffered severe injuries.
 She refused medical attention and continued to perform.
-In September of 1836 she was performing as a part of a Manchester music festival where she collapsed on stage, but she still performed the next day.
+In September of 1836, she was performing as a part of a Manchester music festival where she collapsed on stage, but she still performed the next day.
 She died a week later.

 (March 10, 1903–August 6, 1931)